woodem/woo-doc/sphinx2/source/tutorial/mesh.rst

 2. If a common bit is contained in :obj:`DemField.loneMask <woo.dem.DemField.loneMask>`, the particles will not collide.
 This rule is to avoid collisions of particles where it is meaningless, such as facets in a mesh between themselves.
 With meshes, the number of spurious "contacts" can be **very high** (thousands) slowing down the simulation unnecessarily.

-Mask bits can be further used for marking particles (e.g. with :obj:`~woo.dem.BoxOutlet`, when :obj:`~woo.dem.BoxOutlet.markMask` is set) in arbitrary ways.
+Mask bits can be further used for marking particles (e.g. with :obj:`~woo.dem.BoxOutlet`, when :obj:`~woo.dem.Outlet.markMask` is set) in arbitrary ways.

 **Default values** of mask are different for different particles: